EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Architecture

 \subsection{Workflow Analyzer}

-The workflow analyzer is instrumental in analyzing and tailoring the execution behavior to align with user requirements.
+As depicted in Fig.~\ref{fig:workflow-analyze}, the workflow analyzer is instrumental in analyzing and tailoring the execution behavior to align with user requirements.
 Given \ourlib{}'s commitment to the functional programming paradigm, workflows can be modularly decomposed.

 In multi-device scenarios, despite the presence of a single host, a multitude of diverse devices can be concurrently harnessed.
 When leveraging multiple local devices, strategic data distribution becomes paramount.
 Primarily, two strategies emerge: \emph{replication} -- duplicating the same data across all devices, and \emph{sharding} -- each device holding only a portion of the complete dataset.
-By aggregating the capabilities of multiple devices, Sharding optimizes individual device memory and can handle larger datasets than a standalone device.
+By aggregating the capabilities of multiple devices, sharding optimizes individual device memory and can handle larger datasets than a standalone device.
 However, it may necessitate data transfer between devices for certain operations, thus introducing potential communication overheads.
 This underscores the need for sharding strategies that mitigate communication costs.